Chairman’s Message 2017

-The festival will open with a flourish to music provided by a Brass Ensemble followed by a Samba Band both of which you can enjoy while chatting and drinking coffee in and around Church House.
+The festival opened with a flourish to music provided by a Brass Ensemble followed by a Samba Band both of which created an exciting start to our week’s entertainment.

-We are presenting an exciting and varied programme with the return of some old favourites such as the Pint Sized Plays and many new items as well.
+There was the return of some old favourites such as the Pint Sized Plays but many new items as well.

-The first weekend, “Cantemus!” returns under the baton of Mike Cotham with a scratch choir singing The Armed Man by Carl Jenkins and Fauré’s Requiem.
-The festival would never be complete without choirs and in contrast to the classical oratorio we have the ever-popular Tenby Male Choir which has performed in every festival since it started and is in St Mary’s Church on Thursday 28th.
+The first weekend, “Cantemus!” returned under the baton of Mike Cotham with a scratch choir singing The Armed Man by Carl Jenkins and Fauré’s Requiem.
+The ever-popular Tenby Male Choir which has performed in every festival since it started gave a sensational performance in St Mary’s Church on Thursday 28th.

-Our Rising Stars Concert features the winner of the Gregynog Young Musician of the Year.
+Our Rising Stars Concert featured the winners of the Gregynog Young Musician of the Year.
 These young musicians are talented beyond their years; playing with maturity and virtuosity.
-As are the Kanneh-Mason youngsters, they return again this year with a wonderful repertoire.
+As are the Kanneh-Mason youngsters, they returned again this year with a wonderful repertoire.

-Wednesday evening features Horia Vacarescu on violin with Shwan Sebastian playing piano.
+Wednesday evening featured Horia Vacarescu on violin with Shwan Sebastian playing piano.
 They are both international music stars from Romania.

-Bob Fish & Holly Robinson from Narberth will wow the night away with their rock folk music and on the final night we have a Belgian swing jazz band called the Moochers.
+Bob Fish & Holly Robinson from Narberth wowed the night away with their rock folk music and on the final night we had a Belgian swing jazz band called the Moochers.

-There are many free events too, such as Poetry Please at Caffè Vista and writing workshops in the Library Hall. and our ever-poplar sandcastle competition as well as art exhibitions.
+There were many free events too, such as Poetry Please at Caffè Vista and writing workshops in the Library Hall. and our ever-popular sandcastle competition as well as art exhibitions.

-Not to be missed is the Silent Film Night which features the work of film pioneer William Haggar; the evening includes a light supper.
-Another fascinating event is the talk and lunch at Penally Abbey when you can learn all about the history and restoration of this ancient building.
-Make sure you go to the De Valence Pavilion for the Première of Flyover Theatre Company’s new play “Taking Care of Business.” a great mix of music, comedy and pelvis swaying.
+Not to be missed was the Silent Film Night which featured the work of film pioneer William Haggar; the evening included a light supper.
+Another fascinating event was the talk and lunch at Penally Abbey.

 Rosemary Rhys Davies, Chairman